Last updated: 2020-08-24

 For rates received electronically via API or dynamically generated through WebCargo, the rates shall remain valid for the agreed number of days at the time of setup which is expressed in the “Rate valid for days” field.

-The Seller will honor Saved Quotes within this validity range.
-The Seller will also honor booked quotes even if notification is received following the end of the Rates Validity Period.
+The Seller will honor booked quotes even if notification is received following the end of the Rates Validity Period.

 Rates Validity implies that freight rates will not be adjusted if a shipment is gated in to port before the end of the validity period.

 Freightos supports automatic quoting for a number of accessorial charges.
-These will be added to the Quote as set forth in Appendix E – Pricing Requirements for Sellers.
+These will be added to the Quote as set forth in the Transparent Pricing Policy.